-Here you will be able to explore the main points of interest within the park.
+Here you will be able to get more information about the main points of interest within the park.

 Lasdon is vital to research in both the local and national arenas as well, particularly chestnut tree research.
 Since 1992, when a three-acre grove of rare American chestnut trees was discovered in the arboretum, Westchester County has been working with the American Chestnut Foundation to develop a disease-resistant form of this tree.
 An additional five acres is dedicated to planting chestnuts collected from around the country to maintain a source of these trees for used in genetic research.
 In conjunction with the New York State Department of Environmental Conservation and the Forest Service, Lasdon is also the first site in the lower Hudson Valley for butternut tree research.

 The American chestnut (Castanea dentata) was a major forest tree species in the Northeast over 100 years ago.
 It was highly valued for timber, nuts, aesthetics, and wildlife resources.
 A deadly fungus was accidently brought into this Country and nearly made the tree extinct.
 For several decades now, scientists have been working on genetic and breeding research to help this tree recover to its natural range.

 Here at Lasdon we are growing hundreds of pure American chestnut trees to maintain a healthy gene pool and we have shipped nuts grown from this orchard to many plantations throughout the Northeast and Southeast.
 We are also field trying a number of trees that may have disease resistance.
 We are cooperating with the American Chestnut Foundation and SUNY Environmental Science and Forestry School at Syracuse University.